What to expect as Maine swears in a new governor

 Other than their similar ages, Mills and LePage couldn’t be more different on policy or personality.
 He was homeless at age 11 and built his resume on private-sector experience; she comes from one of Maine’s best-heeled political families and began working in government in the 1970s.

 While LePage largely looked outside of government for his key advisers, seven of Mills’ nine announced nominees for commissioner spots so far have been people who would be getting elevated from other state and local government jobs in Maine.
 We’ll hear more tonight about what they will be doing.
-The Bangor Daily News will have full coverage of Mills’ inauguration at the Augusta Civic Center tonight.
-The program starts at 6 p.m. with Mills scheduled to take the oath of office around 7:30 p.m.
-Her address will come after that.

 Mills adds staff, picks lawyer to lead DEP